VegaDeftwing/opinionatedguide/Blog/DataAndBackups.md

 But today, today I want to rant about digital data storage- formats, backups, and the like.

+* Archival is a pain in the ass
 * No good backup software
 * Phone<->PC is the fucking worst
   * MTP needs to die a very painful death